sawft99/Obsidian-SecPlus/Sec+/Chapter 16 - Securing Networks/Wireless Encryption.md

 ## About
 ---
-- Always use on wifi even if it is your own
+- Always use on WIFI even if it is your own
-- Don't trust wifi!
+- Don't trust WIFI!
 - Encryption inside of encryption

 ```ad-tip